 Your journey at Viterbo is just beginning, and it continues with V-Hawk New Student Orientation Days.
-Held prior to the beginning of the fall and spring semesters, Orientation is designed to ease your transition to Viterbo and is a great time to discover everything Viterbo has to offer.
-Whether you’re a new freshman coming from high school or you're transferring from another institution, orientation programming will help you learn about your new home away from home, from what classes will be like to what there is to do on the weekends.
-Click here to learn more about V-Hawk Orientation Days!
+Held prior to the beginning of the fall and spring semesters, Ooientation is designed to ease your transition to Viterbo and is a great time to discover everything Viterbo has to offer.
+Whether you’re a new first-year student coming from high school or you're transferring from another institution, orientation programming will help you learn about your new home away from home, from what classes will be like to what there is to do on the weekends.

 First-Year Common Read